reyemtm/agol-cache/README.md

 A simple script to download all layers from an ArcGIS Online Feature Service to GeoJSON.
 This works with ``OBJECTID`` or ``FID`` as the unique identifier field.
 More details on the background and functionality can be found in the link below.

 [https://www.getbounds.com/blog/exporting-agol-feature-services/](Exporting AGOL Feature Services)

-> Inspired by this blog post - https://blog.cartong.org/2019/03/29/harvesting-large-quantity-data-from-arcgis-rest-services-using-tool/

 ```JavaScript
 const cache = require('agol-cache')